A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2023-35674: Google Android Privilege Escalation Flaw

-CVE-2023-35674 is a privilege escalation vulnerability in Google Android that enables attackers to launch background activities and gain elevated privileges.
-This post covers the technical details, affected versions, and mitigations.
+CVE-2023-35674 is a privilege escalation vulnerability in Google Android that allows attackers to launch background activities through a logic error.
+This article covers technical details, affected versions, and mitigation.

 CVE-2023-35674 Overview